CodyNicholson/Backend_Development_Notes/Foundations_in_Python/README.md

-# Foundations_in_Python
+# Foundations in Python
-Course work from the Foundations in Python class I took on Udacity.com
+Course work from the Foundations in Python class I took at Udacity where I learned all of the basic concepts of computer science and began to create my first programs